Harry Saltzman: Career

 He became production supervisor on Robert Montgomery Presents and produced Captain Gallant of the Foreign Legion.
-Judith Krantz claims that she and Saltzman briefly dated.
-Krantz's father liked Saltzman and found him an entertaining conversationalist.
-Krantz claims that Saltzman proposed to her.
-She declined, saying that he was not her physical type, which she regretted because she thought he was "a wonderful companion, with a fantastic imagination."

 He moved, what was by then his family of four, to the UK in the mid-1950s, where he again produced theatre.
 He entered the film business by producing The Iron Petticoat (1956), a play adaptation.
 Saltzman started Woodfall Film Productions with Tony Richardson and John Osborne, and produced other acclaimed social realism dramas such as 1959's Look Back in Anger and 1960's Saturday Night and Sunday Morning.
 Film director Anthony Mann noted the dichotomy in Saltzman's career: "Harry used to make great pictures; now he makes very successful ones.
 After all, you can't be an artist all your life."
+1960, his film The Entertainer was named one of 1960's ten best films by The New York Times' film critics, and nominated for 5 Oscars.
+Laurence Olivier won the Oscar for Best Actor.
+It was also nominated for 3 Baftas.